 The Master's Thesis: independent empirical research conducted under the supervision of the MA Committee.

 The Ph.D. degree is conferred in recognition of research accomplishments and in anticipation of continuing research contributions.
 The Ph.D. program focuses on the development of research skills and sociological knowledge, as reflected in the following requirements:

-Completion of 8 graded courses in Sociology beyond the theory and methods courses required for the MA
+Completion of 4 graded elective courses in Sociology beyond the theory and methods courses required for the MA

 Completion of a Ph.D.
 Training Plan, which is a program of additional courses approved by the Supervisory Committee